Chair’s Introduction

 The voting on each Resolution tabled at the AGM can be conducted on a show of hands or by way of poll votes.
 Shareholders, if they are unable to attend the meeting in person, are strongly encouraged to participate in the AGM by voting by proxy ahead of the meeting.

 If an AGM resolution receives 20% or more of votes cast against, the Board will consult with shareholders to understand the reason behind the result.
-Following the AGM that was held on 15 November 2022, the Company announced that all resolutions were passed and in respect of each resolution at least 94.6% of the proxy votes received were ‘for’ each of the resolutions proposed.
+Following the AGM that was held on 16 November 2023 the Company announced that all resolutions were passed and in respect of each resolution, apart from one, at least 80% of the proxy votes received were ‘for’ the resolutions proposed.
+However, a number of the votes received opposed the resolution in respect of the reappointment of Colleen as a director of the Company.
+Following consultation with shareholders during their AGM voting consideration, the Board identified certain concerns regarding the composition of the Board’s Audit and Remuneration Committees.
+Therefore, with effect from 16 November 2023, Anne McCune replaced Colleen as a member of both the Audit and Remuneration Committees.

 Employee engagement

 The Board uses alternative workforce engagement mechanisms, instead of the suggested workforce engagement mechanisms in the Code (i.e. a director appointed from the workforce, a formal workforce advisory panel or a designated non-executive director).
-There are several employee engagement initiatives in place, as outlined in the Our People section within the ESG Statement section of the 2023 Annual Report.
-The results from the employee engagement survey conducted during the year and the resulting Group-wide action plan were presented to the Board and updates on the progress of the action plan are also provided.
+There are several employee engagement initiatives in place, as outlined in the Our People section within the ESG Statement in our Annual Report.
+The Group-wide action plan from the FY23 employee engagement survey continued to be advanced through FY24 and regular updates on the progress of the action plan were provided to the Board and to the Operations Board.
 The Board considers these employee engagement mechanisms to be appropriate at this time, in view of the size of the Group, and that they are supported by the Group’s Chief People Officer, Issy Urquhart, being an executive Director of the Company.
 The Board will continue to keep these engagement mechanisms, in addition to those for other stakeholders, under review to ensure that the engagement mechanisms are effective.

 The Chief People Officer ensures that the Board receives regular reports about a range of factors and issues affecting our employees to ensure that appropriate consideration is given and early action taken where necessary.

 As part of the regular agenda for Board meetings, the People strategies, plans, policies, and practices have oversight from the Board through the provision of key people metrics such as retention and engagement metrics and updates on relevant topics such as culture.
-The Board receives a summary of the annual engagement and periodic pulse surveys and associated action planning as well as the regular updates.
 In addition, qualitative synopses from other lifecycle surveys such as onboarding and exit surveys are also provided to the Board for review and discussion.

 The Human Resources team facilitates regular in person Leadership Roundtables.
-These are sessions for a small group of employees, between 10 to 15, from a cross section of business functions and roles and responsibilities providing an opportunity for face to face discussions with executive leadership.
-In addition, the Chair of the Board and other non-executive Directors have joined these sessions during the year both in the UK and US.
-These have provided a two-way feedback opportunity for employees, executive leadership and Board members to discuss relevant topics such as culture and engagement as well as business performance and other matters of interest.
+These are sessions for a small group of employees, between 8 to 10, from a cross section of business functions and roles and responsibilities providing an opportunity for face to face discussions with executive leadership.
+These have provided a two-way feedback opportunity for employees and executive leadership to discuss relevant topics such as culture and engagement as well as business performance and other matters of interest.

 Engagement with other key stakeholder groups

-The Environmental, Social and Governance (ESG) Statement, the Stakeholder Engagement section and the Directors’ Report within our 2023 Annual Report contain an overview of the engagement with other key stakeholder groups including: customers and the community and banks and finance providers.
+The Environmental, Social and Governance (ESG) Statement, the Stakeholder Engagement section and the Directors’ Report within the 2024 Annual Report contain an overview of the engagement with other key stakeholder groups including: customers and the community and bank finance providers.

 ESG Committee

-During the year our ESG Committee was established and the Board appointed Issy Urquhart, an executive Director of the Company and the Group’s Chief People Officer, to chair the ESG Committee.
+Our ESG Committee was established in FY23 and the Board appointed Issy Urquhart, an executive Director of the Company and the Group’s Chief People Officer, to chair the ESG Committee.
 Although this Committee is a subcommittee of the Operations Board, the Board maintains oversight of the ESG Committee and approved the terms of reference for the operation of the Committee and the Board receives regular updates from the ESG Committee.
-Further details regarding the ESG Committee, its members and activities during the year are set out within the ESG Statement section of the 2023 Annual Report.
-A description of the Group’s governance arrangements in relation to assessing and managing climate-related risks and opportunities is contained within the Non-Financial and Sustainability Information Statement in the 2023 Annual Report.
+Further details regarding the ESG Committee and activities during the year are set out within the ESG Statement section of the 2024 Annual Report.
+A description of the Group’s governance arrangements in relation to assessing and managing climate-related risks and opportunities is contained within the Non-Financial and Sustainability Information Statement in the Annual Report.

 Audit, Risk and Internal Control